skymethod/denoflare-docs/cli/site/generate.md

 ## --help
 ```
 $ denoflare site generate --help
-denoflare-site-generate 0.4.5
+denoflare-site-generate 0.4.5+

-Generate static output for Cloudfare Pages
+Develop and deploy a static docs site to Cloudflare Pages

 USAGE:
-    denoflare site generate [FLAGS] [OPTIONS] [repo-dir] [output-dir]
+    denoflare site generate <repo-dir> <output-dir> [OPTIONS]

-FLAGS:
-    -h, --help        Prints help information
-        --verbose     Toggle verbose output (when applicable)

 ARGS:
     <repo-dir>    Local path to the git repo to use as the source input for generation
     <output-dir>  Local path to the directory to use for generated output

+OPTIONS:

+    --help        Print help information
+    --verbose     Toggle verbose output (when applicable)
 ```